codebar/tutorials/html/lesson1/tutorial.md

 Now inside your head tag create a `<title>` tag with **I love owls** as your title.

-> You should see that the tab bar has changed?
+> You should see that the tab bar has changed.
 If not, double check your code.

 ```html
 <!DOCTYPE html>